mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 ## Writing a file

-Writing a file is similiar to reading, but the order in which things are done is different.
+Writing a file is similar to reading, but the order in which things are done is different.
 This time we'll look at the ExportPoints.py sample file.

 ```python
 import rhinoscriptsyntax as rs